See an Approved Physician for Medical Marijuana in Pennsylvania

 - Register for the program at Medical Marijuana Registry.

 - Have a physician certify that you suffer from a qualifying medical condition.
-(Make an appointment at Liberty Urgent Care in Horsham, PA to complete this step.)
+(Call or email Liberty Urgent Care to make an appointment to complete this step.)

 - Pay for a medical marijuana ID card.

 - Get medical marijuana from an approved dispensary in Pennsylvania.

 Insurance is not accepted for medical marijuana treatment.

 - Initial examination and certification: $199

 These fees are in addition to the $50 fee from Pennsylvania for the actual card.